exonum/exonum-doc/src/home/glossary.md

 There are 2 categories of full nodes in Exonum: [validators](#validator) and [auditors](#auditor).

+## Genesis Block

+The very first [block](#block) in the blockchain.
+The genesis block does not link to the hash of the previous block in the blockchain; instead, this link is filled with a placeholder (32 bytes of zeros).
+The genesis block contains an initial [global configuration](#global-configuration) and no other transactions.

 ## Global Configuration

 Part of [configuration](#configuration) common for all [full nodes](#full-node).